gacybercenter/openstack-top-graph/README.md

 ### Quick Start:
 1. Navigate to https://topology.gacyberrange.org
-2. Click on the "Select File" button
+2. Click on the "Select File" button or the text box
 3. Upload your JAML or JSON heat template

 It should look something like this:
 ![Alt text](./examples/topology.png)

 ### Features:

+1. JAML and JSON Parsing
-1. Force Simulation
+2. Force Simulation
-2. Dragging and Dropping
+3. Dragging and Dropping
-3. Panning
+4. Panning
-4. Zooming
+5. Zooming
-5. Device Tooltips
+6. Device Tooltips
-6. Legend and Title
 7. Toggleable Options Buttons

 ### Options Buttons:
 1. Lock Nodes - Locks each node in place (they still can be dragged)
 2. Show Subnets - Draws a polygon hull around Subnets and their dependencies
 3. Show IPs - Replaces all the node names with the node IPs if applicable
+4. Show Params - Lists the heat temlate description and parameters
+5. Hide Legend - Hides the device type legend

 ## Contributing